Continuous Revolution Theory: Relationship to the Cultural Revolution

 The Continuous Revolution Theory is closely related to but not identical with the Cultural Revolution.
-More specifically, it was the guiding ideology of the Cultural Revolution, with the latter thus being how the Communist Party of China attempted to implement Continuous Revolution Theory.
-The Cultural Revolution was itself a result of Mao's perception, in 1966, that the Communist leadership itself had become corrupted:
+More specifically, it was the guiding ideology of the Cultural Revolution, with the latter thus being how the Chinese Communist Party (CCP) attempted to implement Continuous Revolution Theory.
+The Cultural Revolution was itself a result of Mao's perception, in 1966, that the CCP leadership itself had become corrupted:

-"Believing that current Communist leaders were taking the party, and China itself, in the wrong direction, Mao called on the nation's youth to purge the 'impure' elements of Chinese society and revive the revolutionary spirit that had led to victory in the civil war 20 decades ago and the formation of the People's Republic of China."
+"Believing that current Communist leaders were taking the party, and China itself, in the wrong direction, Mao called on the nation's youth to purge the 'impure' elements of Chinese society and revive the revolutionary spirit that had led to victory in the civil war 20 years ago and the formation of the People's Republic of China."